Understanding fatty acids: a guide to omega-3, 6, and 9

 Contrarily, omega-6 fatty acids are everywhere in the modern diet, present in seeds, nuts, and the oils derived from them.
 While they are essential for health, an imbalance skewed towards excessive omega-6 consumption can contribute to inflammation, a precursor to many chronic diseases.
 The primary omega-6 fatty acid is LA (linoleic acid), which the body can convert into arachidonic acid (AA), a compound that plays a role in the body's inflammatory responses.

-The importance of balancing omega-3 and omega-6 intake
+The importance of balancing omega-3 & omega-6 intake

 The historical human diet exhibited a balanced ratio of approximately 1:1 between omega-6 and omega-3 fatty acids.
 However, the shift towards processed foods and the reliance on vegetable oils have distorted this balance, with modern Western diets often presenting ratios of 15:1 or higher in favour of omega-6.
 This imbalance is linked to increased inflammation and a higher incidence of chronic diseases.
 Adjusting dietary habits to favour a more balanced intake of these omegas can significantly reduce inflammation and enhance overall health.